Five Reasons Why You Should Be Wearing Safety Glasses

 An interesting fact about retinal cells is they don’t regenerate.
 That means if they’re damaged, a portion (or even all) of your vision can be lost.
 Because retinal cells are limited, it’s important to protect them as much as possible, even if you think you aren’t at risk of damaging them.

 No one wakes up with an eye injury on the agenda, but the fact is they’re really common.
-With over 2.5 million eye injuries occurring worldwide, 50,000 results in partial or permanent vision loss, there’s a risk to your eyes when performing even common household tasks.
+With over 2.5 million eye injuries occurring worldwide, 50,000 of these result in partial or permanent vision loss.
+There’s a risk to your eyes when performing even common household tasks.

-• 2,000 eye-related injuries per day happen on the job, with about one-third of those injuries resulting in hospital visits and over 100 causing time off from work.
+• Two thousand eye-related injuries per day happen on the job, with about one-third of those injuries resulting in hospital visits and over 100 causing time off from work.

-If you aren’t wearing safety glasses, it’s time to start.
+If you aren’t wearing safety eyewear, it’s time to start.

-If the statistics don’t convince you that your eyes need protection, these five reasons will.
+If the statistics don’t convince you that your eyes need protection, these ten reasons will.

 1. Eye Sensitivity

 Ever feel like your eyes are tired, weak, strained, fatigued, itchy, watery, or just plain uncomfortable?
 You probably deal with eye sensitivity.
-If you sit behind a computer, blue light sensitivity can make your eyes uncomfortable and even result in headaches.
+If you sit behind a computer (or scroll endlessly on social media), blue light sensitivity can make your eyes uncomfortable and even result in headaches.

 Eye sensitivity can be reduced simply by wearing glasses that block out blue light.
 Most users notice a significant reduction in the level of eye sensitivity they experience after protecting their eyes with blue-light-blocking safety glasses.